 Rehabilitation starts with a careful assessment and thorough physical examination focused on the range of joint movements, strength and levels of pain after surgery.
 A personalised programme is then tailored to meet your rehabilitation goals because everyone is different.
 Outpatient post-operative rehab plans can be weekly or more frequent, especially during the early stages of recovery.
 No matter which stage of treatment you’re at, our physiotherapy team is here to assist you before or after any planned orthopaedic procedures for the shoulder, hip, knee, spinal, ankle or foot.

 ENDURANCE SPORTS INJURIES

-Another technique used to treat injuries is dry needling.
-It is not the same as acupuncture, but both uses a sterile acupuncture needle in the treatment.
-Dry needling is commonly used to treat running injuries (e.g. IT Band syndrome, hamstring strain, shin splits, achilles tendonitis), neck and shoulder pain.
-This technique helps to relieve disk and nerve problems, migraines and headaches, rotator cuff, tennis elbow, shoulders and upper back pain.
+Other than traditional acupuncture treatment, dry needling is commonly used to treat running injuries, neck and shoulder pain.
+It helps to relieve disk and nerve problems, migraines and headaches, rotator cuff, tennis elbow, shoulders and upper back pain.
 Since dry needling brings quick muscle cramp release, it is a well sought after treatment for ‘knots’ within muscles that are painful and limit movement of the body.

 Basically this is an exercise guideline or individualised schedule packed with the right kind of physical fitness exercises that can be prescribed for a recovery plan, sports injury or as a preventative measure after you’ve healed.
 Strengthening and conditioning the body is crucial especially after a serious illness or chronic disease, or even when you are physically fit but want to know what to do, the optimal frequency to train at and how to maintain a healthy physique.
 Our team will help integrate all these pieces together into a simple plan to follow and adjust along the way.